 Factors Commentary The level of funding likely from Central Government towards the cost of local For 2018/19, the Council's core revenue support grant will reduce by 23%; services The council accepted the Government's 4-year funding offer under which allocations of revenue support grant have been set through to 2019/20.
 It was evident from this that our core government funding would continue to decline over this period.
 The Government has also outlined its intention to move to the position of 75% (formerly 100%) of business rates being retained 'locally' - currently the 'local' share is 50% - there is still much detail to resolve in connection with this including the scheme design and what responsibilities/functions will also transfer to authorities.
 No account has been taken of this in the current medium-term financial plan.
 Council Tax Base The Executive agreed a Council Tax Base of 23,661.5 Band D Council Tax properties for 2018/19 in December 2017, an increase of 1.34% when compared to the previous year.
 The Tax Base reflects a rate of collection of Council Tax for 2018/19 of 96% unchanged from that adopted for the current financial year.
 The Council has robust procedures to monitor the rate of Council Tax collection during the financial year.
 Referendum Threshold set by the Secretary of State in respect of Council Tax Increases For 2018/19, the Government has indicated that for district councils maximum increases are limited to £5 or less than 3% (whichever is the greater).
 Increases above these limits will trigger a referendum of local taxpayers.
 There is no Council Tax Freeze Grant for 2018/19.
 The recommendation to the Executive and Council from Management Team is that the Council increase Council Tax by £7.48 (2.99%) at Band D for 2018/19.
 The Prudential Code and its impact on capital planning (including the Corporate Capital Strategy) The Council has a Corporate Capital Strategy which informs future projected capital expenditure and income.
 Arising out of consideration of the Corporate Capital Strategy, the Management Team has recommended to Council a Capital Programme for 2018/19 which is considered to be affordable, prudent and sustainable.
 Subject to Council's decision on the overall Capital Programme and how it will be financed, it may be necessary to revisit the prudential indicators to ensure that the proposed Capital Programme remains affordable, prudent and sustainable.
 Financial Standing (including adequacy of reserves) On the basis of the most recent budget monitoring statement to the end of December 2017 the General Fund Revenue Budget for 2017/18 is estimated to be underspent by £124k.
-This is measured against the revised budget approved in December which reflected an underspend of £505k on the original budget set at the start of the year.
-Financial Standing (including Subject to Council's decision on the overall Capital Programm and how it will be financed, it may be necessary to revisit the programme remains affordable, prudent and sustainable.
-On the basis of the most recent budget monitoring statement to the end of December 2017 the General Fund Revenue Budget from 2017/18 is estimated to be underspent by £124k.
-This is measure against the revised budget approved in December which reflected an underspend of £505k on the original budget set at the start
+This is measured against the revised budget approved in December which reflected an underspend of £505k on the original budget set at the start of the year. (including the Corporate Capital Strategy) Financial Standing (including consideration of the Corporate Capital Strategy, the Manageme Team has recommended to Council a Capital Programme 2018/19 which is considered to be affordable, prudent a sustainable.
+Subject to Council's decision on the overall Capital Programmand how it will be financed, it may be necessary to revisit the prudential indicators to ensure that the proposed Capital Programme remains affordable, prudent and sustainable.
+On the basis of the most recent budget monitoring statement to the end of December 2017 the General Fund Revenue Budget 2017/18 is estimated to be underspent by £124k.
+This is measur against the revised budget approved in December which reflect an underspend of £505k on the original budget set at the start